CescaNeri/BigData-CloudPlatforms/big-data/distributed-file-system/hadoop-dfs.md

 - Faster writes (when we need to write data, the data to write are less)
 - DISADVANTAGES:
     - Higher CPU cost (whenever we want to access data, having split the blocks in further blocks, we need to rebuild the blocks)
     - Loss of data locality (whenever we have a unit of work that is running on a certain machine, the system tries to instatiate this application as close to the data as possible.
-This works if all the data are in the same machine, but in this solution data are slit in different machines.
+This works if all the data are in the same machine, but in this solution data are split in different machines.
 Therefore, we cannot apply the data locality principle.)
     - Longer recovery time

 ## HDFS not always the best fit